 There were various traditions regarding which of the early Chinese emperors introduced the Five Grains and several gods of agriculture.
 Also there were all sorts of deities or beings in charge of bringing rain, drought, and various cyclical phenomena such as day and night or the various seasons in their proper order, which are vital aspects of successful agriculture.
 Other myths include the invention of fire and the invention of fermentation.

-When learning about tea in China, I was told about Shennong (also spelled Shen Nong), the Divine Farmer in Chinese myth.
+When learning about tea in China, we been told about Shennong (also spelled Shen Nong), the Divine Farmer in Chinese myth.
 Sima Qian’s chronology placed him around 2737–2699 BC.
 This Chinese culture hero was credited with the development of agriculture and he sowed the first rice on earth.
 He was often conflated with Yandi (the “Flaming Emperor”) and is also sometimes described as the Wugu Xiandi or “Emperor of the Five Grains“.

 Shenong also taught people to examine the land and to cultivate it according to its quality (dry or wet, fertile or barren, high or low, etc.) He is generally credited with having invented basic agriculture, including the plow; although he seems to have originated as a god of the burning wind, which is perhaps a reference to slash-and-burn agriculture.
 He also gained fame for inventing many other cultural items.
 For example, he made the pestle, mortar, bowl, pan, pot, rice steamer, well and kitchen range.